 The DSMC is a requirement of the National Cancer Institute (NCI) and is intended to function as a helpful support team.
 For further information on the DSMC, please email DSMC@ucdenver.edu.

 Protocol Development Support Services

 In support of investigator initiated research at the CU Cancer Center, the DSMC has developed template language for the data and safety monitoring component required within all interventional investigator initiated trial protocols.
-These templates are available under DOCUMENT DOWNLOADS on the left hand side of this page.
-Below are the steps that need to be taken in order to properly use these templates:
+These templates are available in the table below and correspond with the trial types listed under the "Trial Description" column.
+The following steps need to be taken in order to obtain and use these templates:

 - Review the template language

 - Make any modifications (as needed) to this language based on the protocol’s needs or risks

 - Insert the data and safety monitoring plan language within the protocol